The Shaukeens: Plot

-This time, Akshay visits just when the three men are about to leave, and asks them to forgive him and meets Ahana to apologise her.
+This time, Akshay visits just as the three men are about to leave, and asks them to forgive him and meets Ahana to apologise to her.
 It is revealed that KD remained a bachelor because he loved Lali's younger sister, who is a divorcee but KD didn't want this to ruin his friendship with Lali.
 Akshay tells Ahana that to rectify his mistake, he has kept a conference, and that he intends to correct their public image.
-He tells the media in the press conference that he is working in a film Alcoholic, and what he did earlier was a promotional strategy and Lali, KD and Pinky are his uncles and know him from past.
-He also tells that Ahana is the new heroine of the film called "Alcoholic".
-While, the three men happily leave back to India.
-But Akshay finds himself even more frustrated, when he isn't able to get a good shot from Ahana, although he somehow manages to shoot the title track.
+He tells the media in the press conference that he is working in a film Alcoholic, and what he did earlier was a promotional strategy and Lali, KD and Pinky are his uncles.
+He also says that Ahana is the new heroine of the film.
+While the three men happily leave for India, Akshay finds himself even more frustrated, when he isn't able to get a good shot from Ahana, although he somehow manages to shoot the title track.